astral-projects/gomoku-web/code/jvm/docs/README.md

 |:------------------------------------------------------------------------------:|
 |                       *Spring MVC architecture diagram*                        |

-In the above example, the client makes a request to the server, which requires the authentication.
+In the above example, the client makes a request to the server, which requires authentication.
 The request follows the pipeline and is handled by the `AuthenticationInterceptor`, which checks if the user is in fact authenticated.
-In order to do that, the interceptor uses the `RequestTokenProcessor` to parse the token and validate it based on the token validation value stored on the database.
-If the token is valid, the `AuthenticatedUser` information is placed on the request in order for the `AuthenticatedUserArgumentResolver` to retrieve it and place it on the controller method parameter.
+To do that, the interceptor uses the `RequestTokenProcessor` to parse the token and validate it based on the token validation value stored on the database.
+If the token is valid, the `AuthenticatedUser` information is placed on the request in order for the `AuthenticatedUserArgumentResolver` to retrieve it and place it on the controller method parameter when the handler is called.
 If the token is invalid, the `AuthenticationInterceptor` short-circuits the pipeline and returns an error response to the client.

 The `LoggingFilter` and `RequestIdFilter` are responsible for logging and generating a unique id for each request,